RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 #### What you need

 * A Wii with an Internet connection
-* An SD card or USB drive
+* An SD card or USB drive (ensure that if you are using an SD card, the lock switch is in the unlocked position, otherwise you will not see the correct cIOS option)
 * [d2x cIOS Installer](/assets/files/d2x-cIOS-Installer-Wii.zip)

 #### Instructions